Jason Becker: Not Dead Yet

-Jason Becker: Not Dead Yet is a feature-length documentary film directed by Jesse Vile about guitarist Jason Becker and his 22-year-long battle with amyotrophic lateral sclerosis.
+Jason Becker: Not Dead Yet is a feature-length documentary film directed by Jesse Vile about guitarist Jason Becker and his 22 years living with amyotrophic lateral sclerosis.

 The film includes footage from Becker's childhood and his early days with guitarist Marty Friedman and the rock band Cacophony.
 The film premiered at the 2012 Cinequest Film Festival, and also screened at Hot Docs, Sheffield Doc/Fest, Full Frame Documentary Film Festival and the Hamptons International Film Festival.
 The film's distribution rights were acquired by Dogwoof Pictures in the UK and Kino Lorber in the US, and it was released theatrically in November 2012.

 Synopsis

 The film documents Becker's rise to near-stardom, following him from the first time he touched a guitar as a five-year-old to when he was drafted into The David Lee Roth Band as lead guitarist at the age of 19.
 In 1990, this was considered perhaps the most coveted rock guitar gig on the planet, as Becker would be following in the footsteps of acclaimed guitarists Eddie van Halen and Steve Vai, both of whom played with David Lee Roth as lead guitar player.
 It was shortly after that Becker was diagnosed with amyotrophic lateral sclerosis, more popularly known as Lou Gehrig's disease, and given just 3 to 5 years to live.
 Becker was able to finish the recording of Roth's third full-length studio album A Little Ain't Enough but was unable to make the tour due to his physical decline.

 Despite his diagnosis, Becker continued to write music even after losing all the ability to move and speak.
 Becker would go on to write and record two full-length studio albums Perspective (1996) and Collection (2008).
 Becker communicates exclusively via an eye pattern chart invented by his father, artist and poet, Gary Becker.

 Although the film examines Becker's physical decline and his missed shot at rock superstardom, the film is a positive account of Becker's strength and survival for the past 22 years of his life.

 The film makes extensive use of Becker's family archives through photographs, Super 8mm film and VHS footage.
 The film features interviews with Becker's family and friends as well as notable guitarists Joe Satriani and Steve Vai.